Listen Like Thieves (song)

 "Listen Like Thieves" is the title song and fourth and final single from Australian rock band INXS's fifth album, Listen Like Thieves.

+Background

+The song was written by Michael Hutchence, Kirk Pengilly, Garry Gary Beers, Andrew Farriss, Tim Farriss and Jon Farriss.
 The B-side to the single was "Different World", which appeared on the "Crocodile" Dundee soundtrack.
-It was released a single during 1986, where it peaked at number 46.
+It was released as a single during 1986, where it peaked at number 46.
 The track first appeared on the album which was released in October 1985.

+Music video

+The music video was shot at the Westgarth Theatre in Melbourne, depicting the band performing in a post-apocalyptic setting.